-processing (Martindale 1975, Friendly et al. 1982, Emrich et al. 2001, Seyranian and Bligh 2008).
-For each daily team discussion, we count the number of image- and concept-based words in the chat using Martindale's (1975) regressive imagery dictionary of 2,900 image words (e.g., imagine, see, rock, journey).
-We regress the number of image-based words on VRT use, controlling the total number of words.
-We find a significant effect of Corrected Visualness on the use of image-based words ($\beta = 0.68$, p < 0.00).
-By contrast, regressing the number of concept-based words on VRT use does not show a significant effect of Corrected Visualness ($\beta = 0.28$, p > 0.10).
+To gain further insight into why VRT use may enhance persuasion in virtual teams, following Just et al. (2004), we explore whether mentions of VRTs in group discussions are associated with language reflecting imagery processing (Emrich et al. 2001, Friendly et al. 1982, Martindale 1975, Seyranian and Bligh 2008).
+For each daily team discussion, we count the number of image- and concept-based words in the chat using Martindale's (1975) regressive imagery dictionary of 2,900 image words (e.g., imagine, see, rock, journey).4 We regress the number of image-based words on VRT use, controlling the total number of words.
+We find a significant effect of Corrected Visualness on the use of image-based words ($\beta = .68, p < .00$).
+By contrast, regressing the number of concept-based words on VRT use does not show a significant effect of Corrected Visualness ($\beta = .28, p > .10$).
 Consistent with the experiment, these findings show that the use of VRTs is associated with image (but not concept) words and imagery language and offer a possible mechanism for the observed results.
 In addition, forecaster interviews indicate that team chats convey images of forecasting technology outputs.
 For example, one said "we can imagine what the forecaster is saying without looking at the model."
-As with the preliminary experiment, language analysis and interviews support the proposal that VRT mentions in team chats invoke imagery processing by team members.
+As with the preliminary experiment, language analysis and interviews support the proposal that VRT mentions in team chats may invoke imagery processing by team members.